 Reward offered for most wanted sex offender

-The Texas Department of Public Safety (DPS) has added Christopher Soloya Jr., 30, to the Texas 10 Most Wanted Sex Offenders list, and a cash reward up to $3,000 is now being offered for information leading to his capture.
-Soloya, who is a Tango Blast Houstone gang member, is wanted for parole violation and failure to comply with sex offender registration requirements.
+The Texas Department of Public Safety (DPS) has added Robert Chrismon, 51, to the Texas 10 Most Wanted Sex Offenders list, and a cash reward up to $3,000 is now being offered for information leading to his capture.
+Chrismon is a violent sex offender, and is wanted for parole violation and failure to comply with sex offender registration.
 All tips are guaranteed to be anonymous.

 - Call the Crime Stoppers hotline at 1-800-252-TIPS (8477).

 - Text the letters DPS – followed by your tip – to 274637 (CRIMES) from your cell phone.

 - Submit a web tip through the DPS website by selecting the fugitive you have information about, and then clicking on the link under their picture.